Azure AD vs. Active Directory: The Key Differences Explained

 What Is Azure AD?

 Azure Active Directory (Azure AD or AAD) is a cloud-based directory service that is part of Microsoft’s cloud computing platform Azure.
 The main purpose of Azure AD is managing user identities for Microsoft’s various cloud services.
 Azure AD acts as the central hub that governs access to apps like Teams, SharePoint and OneDrive, Office 365, Exchange Online, Intune and many more.
 Azure AD can also be used to manage access to third-party business applications.

 For end users, Azure AD’s role as the underlying platform for identity management across Microsoft’s different cloud applications has the advantage of providing them with a single sign-on (SSO) solution that supports multi-factor authentication and other security features like conditional access.
 For admins, it has the advantage of offering a central point of administration.

 In contrast to on-premises Active Directory, Azure AD falls under the category of platform as a Service (PaaS) and is managed entirely by Microsoft.
 This means you can use it without a local server infrastructure, though you can also combine it with your existing AD setup.
 More on that later.

 How Does Azure AD Work?

-Azure AD is a directory service primarily aimed at web-based services.
-It comes with REST interfaces to support APIs for external services and applications.
-Instead of LDAP (Lightweight Directory Access Protocol), AAD accesses resources via HTTP requests.
-For user authentication and authorization, it uses protocols and standards such as SAML (Security Assertion Markup Language), OpenID and OAuth 2.0 (Open Authorization).
-Azure AD can be managed through a graphical web interface or, alternatively, via PowerShell.
+Azure AD is a cloud-based directory service aimed primarily at other web applications, though it is equipped with a REST API to connect with other services.
+Instead of LDAP, the Lightweight Directory Access Protocol used by on-prem AD, Azure AD accesses resources via HTTP requests.
+For user authentication and authorization, it uses protocols and standards such as SAML (Security Assertion Markup Language), WS-Federation (Web Services Federation), OpenID and OAuth 2.0.

 Azure AD Pricing: Free, MS 365 and Premium